 Plantin’s books were known for their exceptional typographical quality.
 Christopher Plantin used to be a regular customer of Claude Garamond, whose designs are considered to be the height of typographical elegance.
 It is fascinating to look at old type and compare its ‘organic’ look to the smooth curves, straight angles and sharp edges of current typefaces.
 It is also funny to try and decipher old Dutch or French text.
 Once you get used to the ‘f’ shaped ‘s’ glyph and other typographic oddities, 300 year old text is sometimes remarkably easy to read.

 Next to lead type, the museum also has a collection of copper engravings that were used for the covers of books.
 Peter Paul Rubens, the Baroque painter, made the sketches for some of these.
-Next to bibles there are quite a few dictionaries and encyclopedias on display.
-The example below is part of the cover of a multilingual dictionary.
+There are many bibles, dictionaries and encyclopedias on display.
+The example below is part of the cover of a multilingual dictionary, with a beautiful ‘ct’ ligature in its title.

 The museum has a collection of over 3000 books.
 Many of these can be found in the two library rooms.
 The ‘big library’ looks like a place where I could happily spend all my evenings.